 La Genetouze, France

 • George Monbiot highlights an often hidden and insidious factor of modern capitalism.
-In the early days of capitalism, advertising and marketing became used to make the wider public privy to a product.
-Still, with cutting-edge technology and psychological sophistication, this has morphed right into an exceptionally persuasive operation, plugging into human – and particularly kids and younger people’s – weaknesses.
+In the early days of capitalism, advertising, and marketing became used to make the wider public privy to a product.
+Still, with cutting-edge technology and psychological sophistication, this has morphed into an exceptionally persuasive operation, plugging into human – and particularly kids and younger people’s – weaknesses.